cloudtnt-rcl/RCL.CloudTnT.Express.Guides/index.md

 # Introduction
 **V1.0**

-These guidance documents are for holders and issuers who use the Credentials Web Wallet and the Credentials Issuer applications.
+These guidance documents are targeted to holders and issuers who use the Credentials Web Wallet and the Credentials Issuer applications to manage digital credentials.

 # What are Digital Credentials